 4. Step 4: Add contextual notes for each entry.
 Log meal timing, recent exercise, stress, or whether you took other medications to help explain symptom triggers.
 Common pitfall: skipping context can make patterns look random instead of linked to real causes.

 5. Step 5: Schedule reminders to keep the log consistent.
 Use daily or post‑shot prompts to record symptoms for at least two weeks; clinicians often ask patients to track daily during early titration (GoodRx).
+Consider using a next‑dose calculator or built‑in reminder tool to set calendar alerts and avoid missed shot days (Next Dose Date Calculator).
 Common pitfall: relying on generic phone alarms that don’t remind you to record specifics like site or appetite.

 6. Step 6: Review weekly trends, not single days.
-Compare entries across weeks to separate transient side effects from persistent patterns; structured logs help with early detection of changes (NCBI).
+Compare entries across weeks to separate transient side effects from persistent patterns; structured logs help with early detection of changes.
 Common pitfall: overreacting to an isolated outlier instead of looking for repeated signals.

 7. Step 7: Prepare a concise, clinician‑ready summary.
-Export or copy a short report of dates, doses, recurring symptoms, and weight changes so your clinician can review it quickly; practical guides recommend bringing organized notes to appointments (MeAgain – How to Track My Semaglutide Side Effects).
+Export or copy a short report of dates, doses, recurring symptoms, and weight changes so your clinician can review it quickly; practical guides recommend bringing organized notes to appointments.
+Use Pepio’s GLP-1 Doctor Visit Prep to turn rough notes into clear talking points (GLP-1 Doctor Visit Prep).
 Common pitfall: sending raw, unlabelled data without context, which can slow clinical review.

 A few practical tips to keep this simple and reliable